DeveloperAlly/Hashnode-Blogs/clden73ta000f08judlerd65d.md

 Woot - we have our image from Bacalhau, we've saved our metadata immutably and persistently with NFT.Strorage, now let's mint our NFT!

 > 💡 **Quick Tip** 💡
-> NFT.Storage also offers a range of other [API calls](https://nftstorage.github.io/nft.storage/client/classes/lib.NFTStorage.html) like store Car & storeDirectory as well as a **status() function** - which returns the IPFS pinning and Filecoin storage deals of a CID -&gt; this could be a pretty cool addition for a FEVM DApp (or NFT implementation on FEVM once FEVM hits mainnet release) for checking on NFTs status.
+> NFT.Storage also offers a range of other [**API calls**](https://nftstorage.github.io/nft.storage/client/classes/lib.NFTStorage.html) like storeCar & storeDirectory as well as a **status() function** - which returns the IPFS pinning and Filecoin storage deals of a CID -&gt; this could be a pretty cool addition for a FEVM DApp (or NFT implementation on FEVM once FEVM hits mainnet release) for checking on NFTs status.

 ### **Contract Interactions**

-There are 3 types of interactions here (and a few FEVM gotcha's - beta tech is always going to have some quirky <s>bugs</s> features)
+There are 3 types of interactions here (and a few FEVM gotcha's - beta tech is always going to have some quirky <s>bugs</s> features!)

 * read-only calls to retrieve data from the chain without mutating it